dblock/code.dblock.org/_posts/2018/2018-02-17-auto-publishing-strava-runs-to-github-pages.markdown

 ---
 I always hated running.
 And now I have a [open-source running blog](http://run.dblock.org).
 Most entries are automatically generated from runs recorded in [Strava](https://www.strava.com/athletes/dblockdotorg) - I'm just too lazy to do it by hand :)

+<b>Update</b>: if you're going to want to copy code from here, you might want to check out [slack-strava](https://github.com/dblock/slack-strava), which was inspired by this post and has a much cleaner implementation of activities and maps.

 These are the implementation details.

 ### Jekyll and Github Pages